Kaiconure/lsc/readme.md

 Drop the `lsc` folder into your Windower4/addons directory and run `//lua r lsc`.
 To unload the addon, run `//lua u lsc`.

+LSC can be added to your `init.txt` file to have it autoloaded at startup.
+Add `lua load lsc` near the end of the file if you'd like it to start with Windower.

-The latest release is available [here](https://github.com/Kaiconure/lsc/releases/).
+**The latest release is available [here](https://github.com/Kaiconure/lsc/releases/).**

 ### Usage